kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 the request on to the next host in the chain.
 On the other hand, to distribute the load and reduce communication time, read-only queries (`Get`) are always performed on the client's local server.
+However, it is OK for any server to reply to the client in case of an `Append` operation, so long as there is exactly one reply.

 The server is implemented in this file in the handout: